 theme_bw(base_size = 14)

 Figure 6.21: Leverage influence quartet with data 50% ellipses.
 Case (1) original data; (2) adding one low-leverage outlier, “O”; (3) adding one “good” leverage point, “L”; (4) adding one “bad” leverage point, “OL”.
-The dashed line is the fitted line for the original data, while the solid line reflects the additional point.
+The dashed blue line is the fitted line for the original data, while the solid red line reflects the additional point.
 The data ellipses show the effect of the additional point on precision.

 The standard version of this graph shows only the fitted regression lines in each panel.
 As can be seen, the fitted line doesn’t change very much in panels (2) and (3); only the bad leverage point, “OL” in panel (4) is harmful.
 Adding data ellipses to each panel immediately makes it clear that there is another part to this story— the effect of the unusual point on precision (standard errors) of our estimates of the coefficients.